pwmckenna/pwmckenna.github.io/_posts/2012-12-2-yeoman-oneclick-rewrite.md

 #{{ page.title }}

-Its been >6 months since I build and released OneClick, and in that time Google has changed (http://developer.chrome.com/extensions/manifestVersion.html#manifest-v1-changes)[the requirements for installing extensions].
-They've also had a team busy building (Yeoman)[http://yeoman.io] which looks like a great development/scaffolding tool.
+Its been >6 months since I build and released OneClick, and in that time Google has changed [the requirements for installing extensions](http://developer.chrome.com/extensions/manifestVersion.html#manifest-v1-changes).
+They've also had a team busy building [Yeoman](http://yeoman.io) which looks like a great development/scaffolding tool.
 They have a generator for chrome apps, and I know there's a grunt plugin for building crx files, and I want to use all these things!

 So I'm going to blog while I do the rewrite using these tools.
 Here it goes.